Coconut Panna Cotta with Blood Orange Curd

 To make blood orange curd, combine the blood orange juice with egg, egg yolks, sugar, and butter.
 That’s it!

-Once slightly cooled, spread on top of the chilling panna cotta, let it firm up in the refrigerator, and you’re done.
+Once slightly cooled, spread it on top of the chilling panna cotta, let it firm up in the refrigerator, and you’re done.

 (Don’t like blood oranges?
 You can sub in any citrus for the curd — orange, clementine, tangerine, even lemon or lime.
 Don’t like citrus?
 I bet this would be equally delicious with some raspberry curd or blueberry cardamom curd, too!)